Listing Thumbnail

 For how long have I used the solution?

-I have been using Apache Guacamole for approximately two years.
+I have been working with Apache Guacamole for approximately seven years.

 What do I think about the stability of the solution?